phax/phoss-directory/README.md

 # News and noteworthy

 * v0.10.3 - work in progress
+    * Updated to ph-web 9.7.0
+    * Updated to Apache Http Client v5.x
     * Fixed an error in the REST API with the "name" parameter when multilingual names are used
 * v0.10.2 - 2022-03-28
     * Removed the code for the handling of objects marked as deleted